makerdao/community/governance/polls/Raise the ESM threshold and increase the Governance Delay to 4 days  - October 25, 2021.md

 # Review

-MKR Token Holders may vote in this poll to express support or opposition to the following change to raising the [Emergency Shutdown Module](https://docs.makerdao.com/clis/emergency-shutdown-es-cli#:~:text=The%20Emergency%20Shutdown%20Module%20(ESM,with%20and%20trigger%20the%20ESM.) (also referred to as the 'ESM') thereshold:
+MKR Token Holders may vote in this poll to express support or opposition to the following change to raising the [Emergency Shutdown Module](https://docs.makerdao.com/smart-contract-modules/shutdown/emergency-shutdown-module) (also referred to as the 'ESM') threshold:
-* Raise ESM thereshold to 15%.
+* Raise [ESM threshold](https://docs.makerdao.com/smart-contract-modules/shutdown/emergency-shutdown-module) from 75,000 MKR to 150,000 MKR.
-* Increase the Governance Delay to 4 days.
+* Increase the [Governance Delay](https://makerdao.world/en/learn/governance/param-gsm-pause-delay) from 48 hours to 96 hours.

 Please review the discussion [thread](https://forum.makerdao.com/t/restarted-poll-signal-request-raise-the-esm-threshold-to-15-and-increase-the-governance-delay-to-4-days/10896) to inform your position on this issue before voting.

-More information on the ESM can be found [here](https://docs.makerdao.com/smart-contract-modules/shutdown/the-emergency-shutdown-process-for-multi-collateral-dai-mcd#auction-settlement-during-emergency-shutdown).

 # Outcomes

 **If the votes for the 'Yes' option exceed the votes for the 'No' option then the following actions will be taken:**
-* This change will be included in the weekly Executive Vote on the Friday following the conclusion of this poll.
+* These parameter changes will take place in a future executive vote as the Protocol Engineering Core Unit's schedule allows.
+* It is expected that this executive vote will take place within 30 days of this poll passing, absent external factors.
-* If the Friday executive passes, then this change will become active in the Maker Protocol after the [GSM Pause Delay](https://community-development.makerdao.com/en/learn/governance/param-gsm-pause-delay) has expired.
+* If the executive vote passes, then these changes will become active in the Maker Protocol after the [GSM Pause Delay](https://community-development.makerdao.com/en/learn/governance/param-gsm-pause-delay) has expired.

 **If the votes for the 'No' option equal or exceed the votes for the 'Yes' option then no further action will be taken at this time.**

 # Resources

 Unsure about the Emergency Shutdown Module (ESM) and what you should take into account when voting?
-Check out the documentation [here](https://docs.makerdao.com/smart-contract-modules/shutdown/the-emergency-shutdown-process-for-multi-collateral-dai-mcd#auction-settlement-during-emergency-shutdown).
+Check out the documentation [here](https://docs.makerdao.com/smart-contract-modules/shutdown/emergency-shutdown-module).

 If you are new to voting in the Maker Protocol, please see the [voting guide](https://community-development.makerdao.com/en/learn/governance/how-voting-works/) to learn how voting works, and this [wallet setup guide](https://community-development.makerdao.com/en/learn/governance/voting-setup/) to set up your wallet to vote.